Dr. Phoebe Smith

 Training, qualifications & experience

-PhD (on-going) in Forensic Psychology, MPhil (Forensic Psychology), MSc (Forensic Psychology, BSc Hons (Social Psychology).
+PhD in Forensic Psychology, MPhil (Forensic Psychology), MSc (Forensic Psychology, BSc Hons (Social Psychology).

 MA In Integrative Arts Psychotherapy (IATE, London), Accelerated Trauma Treatment levels 1 & 2.